Robert-Maloney/2023-CA229-Bookstore-Project/README.md

 ## Description
-My project is based on books, speciffically relating to food and drinks.
+My project is based on books, specifically relating to cookbooks!.

 ## Authors and acknowledgment